Laturas/Pinetree/README.md

 - **\[FIXED\]** Allow song looping while minimized (This was so hard oh my god)
 - **\[FIXED\]** When refreshing the song list, update the song ID for the currently playing song
 - **\[FIXED\]** Fix searching breaking when typing capital letters
-- Add broader support for non-ascii characters (Unlikely to fix.
-This could be very difficult)
+- **\[PARTIALLY FIXED\]** Add broader support for non-ascii characters
+	- This is only marked partially fixed because it's hard to verify if you have support for every character set you'd need.
+The goal right now is just to have support for most of the majorly used character sets (If you find broken examples, let me know!)
+	- Added support for Kanji
+	- Verified Cyrillic and nonstandard latin characters work
+	- Want to add Korean and Arabic next
 - **\[FIXED\]** Fix data not being grabbed when song first loaded.
 - **\[FIXED\]** Fix desync between timer and position within the song when dragging to the end
 - **\[MOSTLY FIXED\]** There's a lot of `unwrap()` calls left that need to be handled/vetted.